wolfc01/procexp/README.md

-# procexp
-Process explorer for linux
+# process explorer for Linux

 The Linux Process Explorer aims to be a Linux equivalent of  (https://docs.microsoft.com/en-us/sysinternals/downloads/process-explorer).
 This project is a continuation of my project located at https://sourceforge.net/projects/procexp/.